gustawdaniel/gustawdaniel/src/content/blog/en/2021-07-08-xss-attack-using-script-style-and-image.md

 }
 ```

-* Read content of `db.json` file and convert it to PHP array.
+* Read the contents of `db.json` and parse it as a PHP array.
-* Check if the user sends a request by method POST - it means send the form
+* Check if the user submitted a `POST` request (form submission).
-* If yes
+* If yes:
-* Append comment send by the user to an array
+  * Append the comment sent by the user to the array.
-* Override file `db.json` by json encoding array with new comment
+  * Overwrite `db.json` by JSON-encoding the updated array.

-Independent from the method of request script goes on and display form and list of comments
+Regardless of the request method, the script proceeds to display the form and the list of comments:

 > index.php